-The proposed repairs to the sea wall are not reliant on flexible zone provisions.
+The proposed repairs and structural alterations to the sea wall are not reliant on flexible zone provisions.

-The completed works will have a similar footprint to the existing sea wall and will not reduce public access along the beach when compared with the existing situation.
+The completed works will have an identical footprint to the existing sea wall and will not reduce public access along the beach when compared with the existing situation.